jazzfan2/crypto/README.md

 If wished, above paths may be modified or removed and references to other word lists may be added, by modifying the program code accordingly.

-# How to use crypto.sh:
+# How to use crypto.py:
 After starting the program by typing the following command on the command line:

 	crypto.py